Do Dating Coaches Really Work? 6 Date Coaching Case Studies That Ended In Happily Ever After

 Do Dating Coaches Really Work?
 6 Case Studies That Ended In Happily Ever After

-“There’s No One In My Area To Date!”
+1. “There’s No One In My Area To Date!”

-We recently connected with a past client, her husband, and their 6-year-old son.
+We recently connected with a past client, her husband, and their 8-year-old son.
 It was so great to see their happy family, and it was easy to forget how heartbroken and frustrated Sarah was when we first spoke.

-“I Don’t Get Support From The Men In My Life.”
+1. “I Don’t Get Support From The Men In My Life.”

-Julie dated several men during her coaching program but one of the first few kept sticking around.
-He was different than the men she was used to.
+Julie dated several guys through the duration of our coaching program and one of these men stood out from the rest.
+He was very different than all of her other relationships.
 As they got more serious, he traveled with her to a business conference.
 He made it his duty to make sure that she ate healthy food and took care of herself throughout the symposium.

 Do dating coaches really work?
 They do when you’re ready to let go of your childhood wounds and discover a new way to feel loved.

-“Love Doesn’t Feel Safe.”
+1. “Love Doesn’t Feel Safe.”

 She shared with us how growing up her father was very hard on her and her mother.
 Her two younger brothers got the benefit of the doubt, but she never did.
 Even though she took over the family business when her father retired, she was always in a power struggle with her brothers.

 When we last spoke with her, she shared that she couldn’t have imagined going through quarantine and the COVID-19 pandemic without his love and support.
+We recently heard from Julie, she and her beloved got a new puppy and she wanted to share the photos with us.

 Do dating coaches really work?
 They do when you are ready to face your fears and ask for what you really want.

-“I’m Afraid I’m Doing It Wrong!”
+1. “I’m Afraid I’m Doing It Wrong!”

 When Isabel reached out to us, she was recently divorced and was having trouble with her 6-year-old son.
-He was acting out and would fight with her whenever she asked him to help.
+He was acting out and would fight with her whenever she asked him to do anything.
 Being a single mother with a young son, she wasn’t sure how dating would go or even if she would be able to make the time.

 Fortunately, she had a good relationship with her ex-husband, and he was co-parenting with her.
-She had moved to a foreign country when they married and even though she was fluent in several languages, she wasn’t making any connections with the local men she was meeting.
+She had moved to a foreign country when they married and even though she was fluent in several languages, she wasn’t making any meaningful connections with the local men she was meeting.

 On her coaching calls, she would spend a lot of time explaining all the details of her dates, and when we asked her to keep the plot points brief and more to the point she became very upset.
 She had a sudden realization that she was sharing all the details so that we could tell her that her behavior was okay.
 That she wasn’t doing everything wrong.

-It became clear had been blaming herself for the failure of her marriage.
+She realized she’d been blaming herself for the failure of her marriage.
 We also discovered that she was working hard on all her dates to keep the men entertained, even when she wasn’t interested in a relationship with them.

 From that moment on, things changed quickly for her.
 She relaxed and allowed men to pursue her instead of the other way around.
 She allowed herself to be treated like she was the prize.